MarieAudouard/inf584_final_project/README.md

 ## Installation

 The details about how to install and run the code are given in the README.md file in the code folder.
+The `<path-to-MyRenderer-directory>` should be the path to the `code` folder of this repository.

 I have observed that the ambient occlusion display did not work when my computer ran the program on the integrated GPU (Intel i7) but worked on my NVIDIA GPU.
-I did not attempt to solve this problem as I did not understand its origin.
+I did not attempt to solve this problem as it was not the goal of the project.

 ## Results

-The program yields the foolowing results for the denis.off file:
+The program yields the foolowing results for the `Resources/Models/denis.off` file:

 The rasterized image: